As PPC budgets continue to grow, so too will the demand for experienced pay-per-click services.

 The guide includes the basics, such as getting your Google Ads account set up properly, keyword research, and bidding optimization.
 What separates it is that from other guides is that they help you understand what to do after your search ads are up and running, including Google Ads reporting and account maintenance.

 Of course, the infographic just gives you a high-level overview of getting started with Google Ads, but they also provide additional resources for each step of the journey.

-The folks at WordStream are trusted experts when it comes to pay per click advertising.
+The folks at WordStream are trusted experts when it comes to pay-per-click advertising.
 Yet despite their extensive expertise, they explain technical concepts in a way that is generally accessible and easy to absorb.
 Such is the case with their guide: 6 Steps to Building a Brilliant Paid Search Account Structure.

-Laid out sequentially, each step covers a defend aspect of campaign structure.
+Laid out sequentially, each step covers a defense aspect of the campaign structure.
 Chief among these, as they point out, is doing your due diligence in the two phases before the campaign even starts: planning and keyword research.
 For many PPC consultants, including (and perhaps, specifically) the veterans, there is a temptation to rush through the planning and keyword research phases.
 The fact is, these do not scale well— every campaign is different and will be structured differently.

-Website structure, products and services, and the location of customers all play a part in PPC campaign structure and should be considered to help the campaign succeed over time.
+Website structure, products and services, and the location of customers all play a part in the PPC campaign structure and should be considered to help the campaign succeed over time.

-In this keyword research PPC tutorial, veteran marketer Beth Morgan shows us how to truly identify the keywords that will convert Google searchers into buyers.
-The right keywords are those that match the interest and intent with a searcher when they are at a particular stage of the buying cycle.
+In this keyword research PPC tutorial, veteran marketer Beth Morgan shows us how to truly identify the types of keywords that will convert Google searchers into buyers.
+The right keywords are those that match the interest and intent of a searcher when they are at a particular stage of the buying cycle.